 Things may change on a monthly basis but most of the fundamentals remain the same.
-Ensure that you, your advisor and your staff/agency map out where you are and the next 3 years of development with costs.
+Ensure that you, your advisor and your staff or agency map out where you are now, and for the next 3 years of development, with costs.
 Any more than 3 years is a little too ambitious and will most certainly change with the latest disruptive technology.
-For example, three years ago we saw the advent of tablet devices which have now become so ubiquitous that mobile friendly web design/development has become responsive (web sites that can adjust to whatever screen size is presented).
-In a year or so we may well have to be coping with Virtual Reality web sites and Immersive Information Platforms.
+For example, three years ago we saw the advent of tablet devices which have now become so ubiquitous that mobile friendly web design/development has become responsive (websites that can adjust to whatever screen size is presented).
+In a year or so we may well have to be coping with Virtual Reality websites and Immersive Information Platforms.

 Step 4: Deliver and Measure

-Once you have the plan, delivery is much safer ground and familiar territory for a competent project manager (preferably on your staff).
+Once you have the plan, familiar territory for a competent project manager (preferably on your staff), delivery is on much safer ground.
 Your attention should go back to Step 2 and the measurement of success.
-If you don’t see real bottom line success it’s time to look for a better advisor!
+If you don’t see real bottom line digital marketing success it’s time to look for a better advisor!

 Need any help?